chaos-mesh/website/versioned_docs/version-2.8.4/simulate-network-chaos-on-kubernetes.md

 Before creating NetworkChaos experiments, ensure the following:

-1. During the network injection process, make sure that the connection between Controller Manager and Chaos Daemon works, otherwise the NetworkChaos cannot be restored anymore.
+1. During the network injection process, make sure that the connection between Controller Manager and Chaos Daemon works, otherwise the injected network faults cannot be recovered.
 2. If you want to simulate Net Emulation fault, make sure the NET_SCH_NETEM module is installed in the Linux kernel.
 If you are using CentOS, you can install the module through the kernel-modules-extra package.
 Most other Linux distributions have installed the module already by default.

 ## Create experiments using Chaos Dashboard